aiidateam/aiida-core/docs/source/reference/rest_api.rst

 CalcJobs
 --------

-1. Get a list of input or output files of given calcjob node.
+1. Get a list of input or output files of given |CalcJobNode|.

     REST URL::